raganwald/braythwayt.com/_posts/2015-01-20-learned-helplessness.md

 Helplessness is a very personal feeling.
 We feel helpless, but we see that others around us are not helpless.
 Helplessness is also a very general feeling.
 We feel like we're stuck, not like we can't solve this one thing in our life.
 And helplessness is a very permanent feeling.
 If being stuck wont last forever, we aren't helpless, we need only be patient.
 We feel helpless because we fear that things will not change.

 Seligman's tactics for learning optimism are useful for unlearning helplessness.
-By teacing ourselves to see adverse circumstances as impersonal, specific, and temporary, we unleanr the feeling of helplessness.
+By teacing ourselves to see adverse circumstances as impersonal, specific, and temporary, we unlearn the feeling of helplessness.

 [![Change](/assets/images/change.jpg)](https://www.flickr.com/photos/nanagyei/6636632951)